electronicvisions/brainscales2-demos/fp_sudoku.rst

 To allow the network to explore different states, a random Poisson-distributed background noise is applied to all neurons.
 In addition, each neuron is excitatorily connected to itself to maintain possible activity.

+.. only:: not latex

     Let's start with a simplified version of a sudoku with a 4x4 grid, as shown in the figure.

+.. only:: latex

+    Let's start with a simplified version of a sudoku with a 4x4 grid, as shown in :numref:`sudoku`.

 Assume the grey three is given, applying the previously mentioned constraints we obtain:

 * Due to 1, the purple threes are not allowed.
 * Due to 2, the green threes are not allowed.
 * Due to 3, the blue threes are not allowed.
 * Due to the choice of our encoding, the orange numbers are not allowed (in each field only one number is allowed to be active)

+.. _sudoku:

 .. figure:: _static/common/sudoku.png
     :width: 60%